Heart failure - discharge

 If you are having new (or different) symptoms, ask yourself:

 You will need to eat less salt.
 Salt can make you thirsty, and being thirsty can cause you to drink too much fluid.
 Extra salt also makes fluid stay in your body.
-See also: Low-salt diet
+Lots of foods that don't taste salty, or that you do not add salt to, still contain a lot of salt.

 Your doctor may ask you to take a diuretic, or water pill.